-As part of our MAD Blog award from Seagate we received an amazing box of retro sweets, including this Fizz Wizz popping candy which we couldn’t resist using for an experiment and to find out what makes popping candy pop.
+As part of our MAD Blog award from Seagate we received an amazing box of retro sweets, including this Fizz Wizz popping candy which we couldn’t resist using for an experiment to find out why Popping Candy pops.

 We all tried the popping candy first and giggled as it burst tickling our tongues.

 We decided to see what else would make the candy burst, so placed some in oil, water and vinegar.

 - Open the popping candy and place a small amount in each bowl.

 - Add water to one, oil to another and vinegar to the third.

 We found the candy in the oil didn’t do anything.

 The candy in the water fizzed and bubbled.

 The candy in the vinegar fizzed and bubbled faster than that in the water.